Marine One: Current operations

 Marine One VH-60 with Presidential motorcade vehicles on the ground in Larkspur, California on June 20, 2023.

 Marine One is the preferred alternative to motorcades, which can be expensive and logistically difficult.
 The controlled environment of a helicopter is considered an added safety factor.
 The HMX-1 fleet is also used to transport senior cabinet staff and foreign dignitaries.
-HMX-1 operates 35 helicopters of four different types as of 2009.
+HMX-1 operates 37 helicopters of four different types as of 2024.

 A VH-3D used as Marine One being unloaded from a C-17 Globemaster III at West Palm Beach, Florida.

 More than 800 Marines supervise the operation of the Marine One fleet, which is based in MCAF Quantico, Virginia, with an additional operating location at Naval Support Facility Anacostia in the District of Columbia, but is more often seen in action on the South Lawn of the White House or at Joint Base Andrews Naval Air Facility in Maryland.
 At Andrews, the helicopter is sometimes used to connect to Air Force One for longer journeys.
 Marine One is met on the ground by at least one Marine in full dress uniform (most often two, with one acting as an armed guard).
 According to a story told by Bruce Babbitt, President Clinton, in his final days of office, while flying over and landing in a remote area near the Grand Canyon, found a Marine waiting on the rock ready to salute him.
-Marine aviators flying Marine One do not wear regular flight suits during flights, but rather the Marine Blue Dress Charlie uniform.
+Marine aviators flying Marine One do not wear regular flight suits during flights, but rather the Marine Blue Dress Charlie uniform for the two pilots and Dress Blue Alpha uniform for the crew chief and the armed guard.